Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 helm repo update
 ```

-#### Community
+#### Community localhost deployment

-To install the latest version of Community we need to use the [community_values.yaml file](../../helm/alfresco-content-services).
+To install the latest version of Community we need to download the [community_values.yaml file](../../helm/alfresco-content-services).
 Once downloaded, execute the following to initiate the deployment.

 ```bash
 helm install acs alfresco/alfresco-content-services \